 - I. Mission.
-The mission of this lodge is to fulfill the purpose of the Order of the Arrow as an integral part of Scouting America through positive youth leadership under the guidance of selected capable adults. - II.
+The mission of this lodge is to fulfill the vision, mission, and purpose of the Order of the Arrow in the council, districts, and units. - II.
 Name and affiliation of lodge.
+The lodge shall be known as: Lodge,

+Council No. , Scouting America, and shall be under the supervision of the council camping or program committee and the administrative authority of the Scout executive.

+III.
+Election to membership.

+- A. The requirements for membership in this lodge are as stated in the current edition of the Order of the Arrow Handbook and the Order of the Arrow Handbook for Officers and Advisers. - B. The procedure for the Ordeal shall be as stated in the current edition of the Order of the Arrow Handbook and the Inductions Handbook.

+IV.
+Officers.

-The lodge shall be known as: Lodge, Council No. , Scouting America, and shall be under the supervision of the council camping or program committee and the administrative authority of the Scout executive. - III.
-Election to membership. - A. The requirements for membership in this lodge are as stated in the current edition of the Order of the Arrow Handbook and the Order of the Arrow Handbook for Officers and Advisers. - B. The procedure for the Ordeal shall be as stated in the current edition of the Order of the Arrow Handbook and the Inductions Handbook. - IV.
-Officers. - A. The officers of this lodge shall be lodge chief, lodge vice chief(s), lodge secretary, and lodge treasurer.
-These elected officers must be younger than 21 during their entire term of office. - B. The lodge executive committee shall be composed of the elected lodge officers, immediate past lodge chief, lodge operating committee chairs, lodge adviser, one member of the council camping or program committee if appointed by the Scout executive, chapter chiefs, chapter advisers (where applicable), Scout executive, and lodge staff adviser.
+- A. The officers of this lodge shall be lodge chief, lodge vice chief(s), lodge secretary, and lodge treasurer.
+These elected officers must be younger than 21 during their entire term of office. - B. The members of the lodge executive committee shall be the elected lodge officers, immediate past lodge chief, lodge operating committee chairs, lodge adviser, one member of the council camping or program committee if appointed by the Scout executive, chapter chiefs and chapter advisers (where applicable), Scout executive, and lodge staff adviser.
 Only LEC members under age 21 may vote on LEC business. - V. Brotherhood membership.
-Completion of Brotherhood membership shall be in accordance with the requirements in the current edition of the Order of the Arrow Handbook and the Order of the Arrow Handbook for Officers and Advisers.
+Completion of Brotherhood membership shall be in accordance with the requirements in the current edition of the Order of the Arrow Handbook and the Order of the Arrow Handbook for Officers and Advisers. - VI.

-- VI.
 The Vigil Honor.
-Attainment of the Vigil Honor shall be in accordance with the requirements in the current edition of the Order of the Arrow Handbook and the Order of the Arrow Handbook for Officers and Advisers. - VII.
+Attainment of the Vigil Honor shall be in accordance with the requirements in the current edition of the Order of the Arrow Handbook and the Order of the Arrow Handbook for Officers and Advisers.

+- VII.
 Finances.
 All Order of the Arrow funds shall be handled through the council service center and go through all normal council accounting procedures. - VIII.
 Voting.
 Arrowmen under the age of 21 who are primarily registered with a unit in this council and whose dues are currently paid in this lodge may vote in matters of lodge business.